pde294/Bike-Sharing-Analysis/README.md

-### *Women were more likely to take out their bikes for 5 minutes, while men and unknown genders were more likely to take out their bikes for 6 minutes.*
+### *Women were more likely to take out their bikes for 5 minutes, while men and riders of unknown gender were more likely to take out their bikes for 6 minutes.*

 https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitibikeChallenge_16156062728130/Story1 (Checkout Times by Gender)